 We are developing an antibiotic technology based on the research of our founding scientists which makes it more difficult for gram-positive bacteria to attach to human tissue.
 Our scientists found that most gram-positive bacteria utilize a particular enzyme, a protease, to attach to and colonize human tissue.
 Our strategy is to develop antibiotics that inhibit the generation of protease.
 In 1997, we entered into a collaborative research and license agreement with the Wyeth-Ayerst Laboratories Division of American Home Products Corporation to identify and develop protease inhibitors.
-Wyeth has completed high throughput screening of compound libraries and is currently evaluating lead compounds.
 In the first quarter of 2001, we received a milestone payment from Wyeth at the beginning of screening for protease inhibitors.
 We also licensed technology from the University of California at Los Angeles which may be incorporated into our development of products for Wyeth.